MIKATRUST/Marketplace/README.md

 To facilitate testing of the marketplace, it is recommended to have 3 name users in your Metamask local network with the following name (you can do it by importing the private key from Ganache and editing teh default name for the account) :
 * Admin for Ganache account[0].
 Note : the deployer of the contract has de-facto the role "marketplaceAdministrator".
 Admin can add role "marketplaceAdministrator" to given user(s).
 Admin can add role "marketplaceApprovedStoreOwner" to given user(s).
 * StoreOwner for Ganache account[1].
 Note : Admin should had manually the role 'marketplaceApprovedStoreOwner' to Ganache account[1].
-* Shopper for Ganache account[3].
+* Shopper for Ganache account[2].
 Note : any unknown address is considered by the marketplace to have the role "shopper".
-* Note : please consider manual refresh to of the browser to watch the update of the state.
+* Note : please consider manual refresh of the browser to watch the update of the state.

 ## Architecture
 The marketplace is architectures around 5+ contracts :